Harishpmkumar/php_ajax_crud_project/README.md

 ![Screenshot 2024-02-04 130333](https://github.com/Harishpmkumar/Portfolio_PHP_project/assets/94518989/f4f6c1db-f6db-461a-aa03-371825f25b90)

-<b>Step 4 : Create a username, password for phpmyadmin access and create a database and table (create a table with name “users“ and fields of id(primary key, int), name(varchar), email(varchar), subject(varchar), message(varchar)).
+<b>Step 4 : Create a username, password for phpmyadmin access and create a database and table (create a table with name “crud“ and fields of id(primary key, int), email(varchar), password(varchar).
 If you dont know to create then refer this link. </b>
 <ul>
 <li><b>Create username and password - </b><a href="https://www.webserver.com.my/kb/creating-user-accounts-in-phpmyadmin/">Click !</a></li>